Flow Control

 Languages like Python that use indentation to control scope don’t have this problem: indenting creates a block, and if you drop a level of indentation, the block’s over.

 Rock lyrics don’t have curly braces, and they don’t have indentation.
-To end a block, you can use the keyword end
+Rockstar historically used a blank line to denote the end of a block; this turned out to be really confusing when you had nested blocks, so as well as a blank line, you can now use the keyword end:

 x is 4